RyotaUshio/obsidian-pdf-plus/vault/Obsidian PDF++/External PDF files.md

 > [!NOTE]
 > Again, a dummy PDF file is just a plain text file although the extension `.pdf` looks as if it were an actual PDF file.

 Open `example.pdf` in Obsidian.
-Then, the following PDF file will be displayed in the built-in PDF viewer: https://raw.githubusercontent.com/RyotaUshio/obsidian-pdf-plus/main/samples/Lorem%20Ipsum.pdf.
+Then, the following PDF file will be displayed in the built-in PDF viewer: https://pdfobject.com/pdf/sample.pdf.

 It looks as if a normal PDF file located in your vault, and various PDF-related features work the same - you can copy a link to a text selection, [[Embedding rectangular selections|embed a rectangular selection]], [[Backlink highlighting - Basics|highlight backlinks]], and so on.

 ### Create dummy files from the command

 PDF++ offers an alternative way to create dummy PDF files: the **PDF++: Create dummy file for external PDF** command.

+### Create dummy files with a bookmarklet

+You can create a bookmarklet for quickly creating dummy files from your browser.
+See here for the details: [[Bookmarklet to create dummy PDF files]].

 ## Importing external PDFs